KavpreetGrewal/onTrack-time-tracker/README.md

 # OnTrack - Time Tracker
 An easy to use time tracker and hours logger made with [**Flutter**](https://flutter.dev).
 This versatile app allows users to easily log hours and keep track of their progress.
-It also uses [**Firebase**](https://firebase.google.com) so it can store a daily record of the users activity which can be accessed on any device by just logging in to their own account.
+It also uses [**Firebase**](https://firebase.google.com) so it can store a daily record of the users activity which can be accessed on any device by just logging in to the associated account.

 <br>